- RuneScape Wiki

 Training Hints and Tips

-- Strength potions are available in the free-to-play worlds by visiting the Varrock Apothecary and trading him one limpwurt root, a red spider’s egg and 5 coins.
+- Strength potions are available in the free-to-play worlds by visiting the Apothecary in Varrock and trading him one limpwurt root, one lot of red spiders' eggs and 5 coins.

 - Remember that water-filled vials can be bought from stores.
 Ardougne general store is one of many places you can buy these from.